chidiwilliams/chidiwilliams.com/content/post/pointers-in-go.md

 ## Testing the block scope

 This implementation seemed to make sense.
-But when I tried executing some test programs, I found that it had a problem.
 The interpreter could look up variables defined in the current scope:

 ```go
 var a = 1;